andrex17/ics/README.md

 # PLC Communication
-This repository allows you to craft packets and communicate with the S7-1500 PLC.
+Packet Crafting with Python and Scapy.
+Communication between a Linux-based machine and the S7-1500 PLC.

 Make sure you add the following rule in the firewall of the host where you are executing the Python Script.
-We want to avoid Reset packets coming out from our linux machine.
+We want to avoid Reset packets coming out from the Linux machine.

 iptables -A OUTPUT -p tcp -d 192.168.0.1 -s 192.168.0.10 --dport 102 --tcp-flags RST RST -j DROP